TheMime3/spring25capstone/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## Support

+For support, please:
+1. Check the documentation
+2. Search existing issues
+3. Create a new issue if needed

+## Acknowledgments

+- OpenAI for GPT-4 API
+- React team for React 18
+- Tailwind CSS team
+- All contributors and users